“A Defense of Abortion” – JUDITH JARVIS THOMSON

 And if you ask us to keep you from being a GS or a very GS, (not remain pregnant) we should probably help you if you don’t want to be in bed with the violinist for 9 months or years.

-T concludes by noting she has assumed the fetus is a person, but early abortions clearly do not kill persons.
+T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic, but early abortions clearly do not kill persons.
 [Her acorn, oak tree argument.]